NunoDasNeves/spite-and-malice-web/README.md

 # Spite and Malice
 An easy way to enjoy the playing card game Spite and Malice (also known as Cat and Mouse) with your friends online.

+(This game is not done by the way...many parts are still incomplete or just plain broken - see TODO).

 ## How to play

 Just play in your browser here: